thedevopscoder/github-actions-solar-system/README.md

 # Solar System NodeJS Application

-A simple HTML+MongoDB+NodeJS project to display Solar System and it's planets.
+A simple HTML, MongoDB and NodeJS project to display Solar System and it's planets.

 ---
 ## Requirements

-For development, you will only need Node.js and NPM installed in your environement.
+For development, you will only need Node.js and NPM installed in your environment.

 ### Node
 - #### Node installation on Windows